plante3/game_of_life_tex/README.md

 !!!
 WARNING BAD CODE !!!
-this is the first thing I coded in TeX, so things are pretty messed up.
+this is the first thing I coded in TeX

 # Game of Life in TeX
 An implementation of the finite state automata *Conway's Game of Life* in the typesetting system TeX.